-The tabletop exam is offered three times a year: in January, May and August.
-The exam is done over a 24-hour period.
-Faculty members are assigned to review each question.
+Faculty members are assigned to review the answers.
 Students are assigned an examination number.
 Thus, faculty members do not know whose answers they are reviewing.
 In order to fail a question, two faculty reviewers must award a failing grade.

 The directed thesis serves as a capstone on the student’s experience in the National Security Affairs and International Relations program.
 As such preparation for this course began on day one of the student’s course of study of in the program.
 The theories, research methods and analytical skills, and substantive knowledge acquired by the student through the master’s curriculum provide the foundation upon which this thesis project is built.
 Working under the direction of a designated faculty member in the program students will be responsible for developing and planning an innovative project, crafting a viable thesis, engaging in research using appropriate primary and secondary resource material, and executing a polished work of analysis that contributes to knowledge in the field.
 In addition to submitting a written thesis, students are required to offer an oral defense of their project.
 Subject to departmental approval, students may choose to undertake the directed thesis as two, three credit options spread out over two consecutive terms, or as a single six credit option taken in one term.